0

 There are currently no items in your shopping cart.

-A first impression is key, and creased clothes at work or at a party are bound to make it an awkward one.
+Making a good first impression is key, and creased clothes at work or at a party are bound to make it an awkward one.
 Even if you have your finest shirt or dress on, your outfit just won’t look right if it’s full of wrinkles.
-Creases can also become a problem when you’ve stored clothes for a while.
-Maybe they’ve been folded up under other clothes in a draw or stashed away for the season.
-Luckily, there are a few easy (and effective) methods to get that just-pressed look.
-Here you’ll find the best ways to deal with wrinkled and creased clothes.
+Luckily, we have a few easy and effective methods to remove creases from clothes.

-Hand washing delicate items can reduce the creases produced by more intense machine spins.
+• Hand washing delicate items can reduce the creases produced by more intense machine spins.

-Take clothes out of the washing machine immediately so any wrinkles produced by the spin don’t have time to take hold.
+• Take clothes out of the washing machine immediately so any wrinkles produced by the spin don’t have time to take hold.

-Automated dryers help taking wrinkles out of clothes.
+• The way clothes dry can often impact how fresh they look post-laundry.
+Automated dryers help take wrinkles out of clothes.
 Just make sure you remove clothes as soon as the cycle has finished (if they sit in the dryer, creases can build up again).

 How to get creases out of a shirt quickly

-No one wants a creased shirt, as it can really detract from the rest of your outfit and undermine how smart you look.
-If you don’t have the time for full-on ironing, consider giving your clothes a quick steam.
 Philips Steam&Go Plus garment steamer only takes less than a minute to heat up and can be used on hanging shirts, so it doesn’t require an ironing board.
-And if you’re packing your shirts for a business trip, you can take it with you as it fits neatly in your suitcase.
+And if you’re packing your shirts for a business trip, you can take it with you as it fit neatly in your suitcase.

 You can simply hang your polyester shirt when still damp and run a steamer on it, avoiding direct contact with the surface.
 The hot steam flow will smooth out creases and wrinkles while drying your item in a few minutes.